theronhitchman/linear-algebra/syllabus/index.md

 standards in the last two weeks of the term.
 I advise you to get to work right away on a content standard that you have not mastered, so they don't pile up.

+#### Reassessment Policy

+**Each student is allowed to do at most one reassessment on any given day.**
+Since we will discuss a lot of material, it will be important to keep up with things.
+It will be impossible to go from F to A (or even a B) in the last week.

 ----

 ### Standards for Linear Algebra Content Learning